kevquirk/512kb.club/index.md

 layout: default
 hasRandomBtn: true
 ---
 The internet has become a <b>bloated mess</b>.
-Massive JavaScript libraries, countless client-side queries and overly complex frontend frameworks are par for the course these days.
+Huge JavaScript libraries, countless client-side queries and overly complex frontend frameworks are par for the course these days.

 When popular website like [The New York Times](https://www.nytimes.com/) are **[over 15MB in size](https://gtmetrix.com/reports/www.nytimes.com/Dz1IEZl0/)** (nearly 50% of which is JavaScript!), you know there's a problem.
 Why does any site need to be that huge?
 It's crazy.